Indian Institute of Management Sambalpur: Academics

-Like other IIMs, IIM Sambalpur currently offers master's degree in management as per the approval of the Indian Institute of Management Bill, 2017.
+Like other IIMs, IIM Sambalpur currently offers master's in management and two undergraduate degrees as per the approval of the Indian Institute of Management Bill, 2017.
 These include two-year full-time programmes (PGP), one-year full-time residential programme for experienced professionals (PGPX), and also offers Doctor of Business Administration level fellowship programmes.
 The institute conducts a number of executive education and faculty development programmes.

 Collaborations

 IIMSAM has affiliations with Alba Graduate Business School, Greece.
 The students of IIM Sambalpur who partake in the exchange program would spend an entire trimester at the host University at no additional academic fees.
 The agreement allows for the exchange of a limited number of students who are selected on the basis of their interests and a screening process.
 As a first step of the collaboration between the two premier B-Schools, IIM Sambalpur sent two of its students for a four-day Summer B-School program in Athens.
 The students learned about the Greek economy, Greek philosophy, visited multiple industries and corporate offices and were taken to some of the famous historical sites in Athens.